Access to Innes Ruins is closed until further notice due to the impacts of the 2019 bushfires.

-Innes Ruins is an important remnant of early settlement days on the north coast of NSW.
+Innes Ruins has a charming setting looking over Lake Innes and is an important remnant of early settlement days on the north coast of NSW.
 Built by Major Archibald Clunes Innes, it contains rich history about the settlement of NSW, convict labour and the culture of the 1800s.
-As an added bonus, it has a very charming setting looking over Lake Innes.

-This listing was updated on 15/10/2016 by NPWS.
+This listing was updated on 08/11/2021 by NSW National Parks & Wildlife Service - Main Account.
 Port Macquarie-Hastings Council accepts no liability for inaccuracies or errors in the above listing.